-- table: Progress indicators are sent to the mysql.backup_progress table.
-This requires a connection to the MySQL server, and therefore, only works when backing up a running MySQL instance. mysqlbackup first adds one row of the progress report to the mysql.backup_progress table, and then updates the row afterwards with the latest progress indicator.
-The progress indicator is stored in the current status column of the table. - variable: Progress indicators are sent to the system variable backup_progress.
+• table: Progress indicators are sent to the mysql.backup\progress table.
+This requires a connection to the MySQL server, and therefore, only works when backing up a running MySQL instance. mysqlbackup first adds one row of the progress report to the mysql.backup\progress table, and then updates the row afterwards with the latest progress indicator.
+The progress indicator is stored in the current\status column of the table.